canadaduane/macintosh-garden-scraper/readme.md

 ## What is this?

-This contains a [script](scraper.rb) that reades portions of the http://macintoshgarden.org wiki and turns entries there into machine-readable JSON format.
+This contains a [script](scraper.rb) that reads portions of the http://macintoshgarden.org wiki and turns entries there into machine-readable JSON format.

 ## What's the output look like?